 Lufkin is a medium-sized city located in the state of Texas.
 With a population of 36,333 people and nine constituent neighborhoods, Lufkin is the 88th largest community in Texas.

-Unlike some cities, Lufkin isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lufkin are a mix of both white- and blue-collar jobs.
-Overall, Lufkin is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Lufkin who work in office and administrative support (11.88%), food service (8.75%), and teaching (8.69%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lufkin is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Lufkin is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Lufkin who work in office and administrative support (10.55%), sales jobs (8.80%), and teaching (8.52%).

-The per capita income in Lufkin in 2010 was $23,103, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
-This equates to an annual income of $92,412 for a family of four.
+The per capita income in Lufkin in 2010 was $23,176, which is middle income relative to Texas and the nation.
+This equates to an annual income of $92,704 for a family of four.
 However, Lufkin contains both very wealthy and poor people as well.

 Lufkin is an extremely ethnically-diverse city.
 The people who call Lufkin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lufkin residents report their race to be White, followed by Black or African-American.
 Lufkin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 23.83% of the city’s residents.
-Important ancestries of people in Lufkin include German, Irish, African, and French .
+People of Hispanic or Latino origin account for 26.08% of the city’s residents.
+Important ancestries of people in Lufkin include Irish, English, French , and African.

 The most common language spoken in Lufkin is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Chinese.